 Our business is subject to numerous laws, regulations and policies in the jurisdictions in which we operate.
 Many of these laws and regulations have a high level of subjectivity, are subject to interpretation, and vary significantly from market to market.
 These laws and regulations can have several impacts on our business, including:

-- delaying or prohibiting the sale of a product or ingredient in one or more markets;- limiting our ability to import products into a market;- incurring delays and expenses associated with compliance, such as record keeping, documentation of the properties of certain products, labeling, and scientific substantiation;- limiting labeling and marketing claims we can make regarding our products; and - limiting the substances that can be included in our products, resulting in product reformulations or the recall and discontinuation of certain products that cannot be reformulated to comply with new regulations.
+- delaying or prohibiting the sale of a product or ingredient in one or more markets;- limiting our ability to import products into a market;- incurring delays and expenses associated with compliance, such as record keeping, documentation of the properties of certain products, labeling, packaging, and scientific substantiation;- limiting labeling and marketing claims we can make regarding our products;- requiring us to revise product packaging or labeling; and - limiting the substances that can be included in our products, resulting in product reformulations or the recall and discontinuation of certain products that cannot be reformulated to comply with new regulations.

 These events could interrupt the marketing and sale of our products, cause us to be subject to product liability claims, severely damage our brand reputation and image in the marketplace, increase the cost of our products, cause us to fail to meet customer expectations or prevent us from delivering products in sufficient quantities or sufficient quality, which could result in lost sales.

 Before we can market and sell our products in certain jurisdictions, the applicable local governmental authority may require evidence of the safety of our products, which may include testing of individual ingredients at relevant levels.
-In particular, because Bis-amino is our proprietary ingredient, it typically is not a pre-approved ingredient for use in products in specific jurisdictions, and we have been required in the past, and may be required in the future, to perform testing and provide other data and information to governmental authorities prior to the sale of our products in the jurisdiction.
-Our international distributors are primarily responsible for registering ingredients and obtaining any approvals necessary to sell our products in the applicable territory, and any failure by them to do so could decrease sales of our products and harm our reputation.
+In particular, our proprietary ingredients are typically not pre-approved for use in products in specific jurisdictions, and we have been required in the past, and may be required in the future, to perform testing and provide other data and information to governmental authorities prior to the sale of our products in the jurisdiction.
+We rely on certain third party responsible persons and international distributors to register ingredients and obtain approvals necessary to sell our products in particular international jurisdictions, and any failure by them to do so could decrease sales of our products and harm our reputation.

 Additional laws, regulations and policies, and changes or new interpretation or enforcement thereof, that affect our business could adversely affect our financial results.
 These include accounting standards, laws and regulations relating to tax matters, trade, data privacy and data security, anti-corruption, advertising, marketing, manufacturing, distribution, customs matters, product registration, ingredients, chemicals, packaging, selective distribution, environmental and climate change matters.
 We have been required, and may in the future be required, to reformulate certain of our products in specific jurisdictions.
-For example, we reformulated a product in 2021 as a result of regulation changes in the European Union.
-In addition, we may be required to discontinue or revise our product packaging or labeling as a result of national or international legal or regulatory changes or determinations, new information regarding ingredients or for other reasons.
-Delays in or prohibition of selling our products, or the need to reformulate the ingredients used in our products, could result in, among other things, increased costs to us, excess and/or obsolete inventory, delays in our product launches, loss of consumer confidence in the quality of our products, harm to our brand and reputation, product returns or recalls and lower net sales, and therefore could have an adverse effect on our business, prospects, results of operations, financial condition and cash flows.
+In addition, we have been and from time to time may be required to discontinue or revise our product packaging or labeling as a result of national or international legal or regulatory changes or determinations, new information regarding ingredients or for other reasons.
+Delays in or prohibition of selling our products, or the need to reformulate the ingredients used in our products, relabel, or repackage our products, could result in, among other things, increased costs to us, excess and/or obsolete inventory, delays in our product launches, loss of consumer confidence in the quality of our products, harm to our brand and reputation, product returns or recalls and lower net sales, and therefore could have an adverse effect on our business, prospects, results of operations, financial condition and cash flows.
+As the scope of regulations impacting our business continues to expand, our ability to track and respond to regulations may not be sufficient to meet the increased number and complexity of regulations we are subject to globally.
+Noncompliance with applicable laws or regulations could result in enforcement action by regulatory authorities within or outside the United States, including but not limited to product seizures, injunctions, product recalls and criminal or civil monetary penalties, any of which could have a material adverse effect on our business, financial condition and results of operations.

 Litigation & Legal Liabilities3 | 5.9%